 The secret to HIIT exercises is that you go hard (“High Intensity”) for a very brief period and follow that with a quick rest.
 Intervals can be as short as 20-seconds followed by 10-second rests, or you can lengthen your sets to 1-minute on and 30-seconds off.
 These short bursts train your body to push its limits, burn anaerobically, and improve your overall health.

-If you only have 10 minutes, pick five favorite exercises and start HIIT-ing it!
+The Fitness Tribe can provide you with simple effective ways to make use of 10 minutes that you have, pick five favorite exercises and start HIIT-ing it!
 We suggest starting with easy, but super-effective moves like jumping jacks, squats, triceps dips, high knees, and pushups.

 Pick It Up

 Women are often hesitant to lift weights.
 Don’t be!
 Old ideas of bulging muscles and long hours at the gym misrepresent the benefits of lifting weights.
 Strength training burns calories faster, turns up your metabolism, and, of course, improves your strength.